The Sleeping Tiger

 The Sleeping Tiger is a 1954 British film noir directed by Joseph Losey and starring Alexis Smith, Dirk Bogarde and Alexander Knox.
 It was Losey's first British feature, which he directed under the pseudonym of Victor Hanbury due to being blacklisted in the McCarthy Era.
 It was shot at Walton Studios and on location in London.
 The film's sets were designed by the art director John Stoll.
 It was released by Anglo-Amalgamated while in America it was distributed by Astor Pictures.

 Plot

 Two criminals are stalking the streets of London one dark night.
-Frank Clemmons (Dirk Bogarde), a cocky middle-class young man, holds up psychiatrist Dr. Clive Esmond (Alexander Knox) at gunpoint outside his affluent home, but Dr. Esmond overpowers him.
+Frank Clemmons (Dirk Bogarde), a cocky middle-class young man, uses a gun to hold up psychiatrist Dr Clive Esmond (Alexander Knox) outside Esmond's affluent home, but the doctor overpowers Clemmons.

-Arriving home from in Paris, Dr. Esmond's wife Glenda (Alexis Smith) is taken aback to discover Clemmons staying in their home as the new household guest.
-To avoid being turned over to the police, Frank agreed to stay as a guest at Dr. Esmond's house as a human guinea-pig subjected to Dr. Esmond's psychoanalysis, which aims to release him from his criminal recidivism.
-Glenda has reservations about Frank and behaves in a cold, aloof manner towards him.
+Arriving home from Paris, Esmond's wife Glenda (Alexis Smith) is taken aback to discover Clemmons staying in their home as a household guest.
+To avoid being turned over to the police, Clemmons has agreed to stay, acting as a human guinea-pig subject to Esmond's psychoanalysis, which aims to release him from his criminal recidivism.
+Glenda has reservations about Clemmons and behaves in a cold, aloof manner towards him.